IBM-Cloud/terraform-provider-ibm/website/docs/r/scc_account_settings.html.markdown

 ## Argument Reference

 Review the argument reference that you can specify for your resource.

+> `location_id` will be Deprecated in the near future.
+Please adjust to using the argument `location`
 * `location_id` **Deprecated** - (Required, Forces new resource, String) The programatic ID of the location that you want to work in.
   * Constraints: Allowable values are: `us`, `eu`, `uk`.
 * `event_notifications` - (Required, List) The Event Notification settings to register.